wwwlicious/servicestack-discovery-consul/README.md

 1. Heartbeat : Creates an endpoint in your service [http://locahost:1234/reply/json/heartbeat](http://locahost:1234/reply/json/heartbeat) that expects a 200 response
 2. If Redis has been configured in the AppHost, it will check Redis is responding

-To turn off the default checks use the following:+1:
+To turn off the default checks use the following:
 ```csharp
 Plugins.Add(new ConsulFeature(this) { IncludeDefaultServiceHealth = false });
 ```